 In the case of inclement weather, Northstar Montessori will follow the Saline Area Schools closure policy.
 A recording at Northstar Montessori, 734-944-9300, will inform you of the status.
 You may also call the Saline Area Schools, 734-429-8000 and listen to their recording.

-Northstar Montessori may close for situations beyond our control, for example: flood, electrical difficulties, etc. If there is an emergency that causes the center to close after the school day has begun, a staff member will notify all parents.
+Northstar Montessori may close for situations beyond our control, for example: flood, electrical difficulties, etc. If there is an emergency that causes the center to close after the school day has begun, parents will be notified through our Procare app.

-To protect your child, the staff, and the other children, we request that your child not be brought to Northstar when any of the following occur:
+To protect your child, our staff members, and the other students, we request that your child NOT be brought to Northstar when the s/he exhibits any one of the following symptoms or behaviors:

 - sluggishness or unusual drowsiness without explanation

 - extreme irritability or inconsolability

 - diarrhea that cannot be contained by diaper or use of toilet